Top 3 Advantages of Earning a Medical Administration Degree

 Healthcare careers come in many varieties, but this particular field is one that definitely shouldn't be overlooked.
 Being part of an administrative team within a doctor's office, hospital, dental office, or outpatient clinic is something that many professionals find incredibly enriching.
 In fact, they are often very thankful for the benefits they get to experience.
 Here are three that stand out:

 1. A Growing Number of Good Opportunities

-Did you know that, in 2014 alone, over 928 million visits to physicians' offices occurred across the U.S.?
+Did you know that, in 2016 alone, over 883 million visits to physicians' offices occurred across the U.S.?
 It's true.
-And more than half of those visits took place in the offices of primary care doctors.* But the annual number of medical office visits could rise significantly in the coming years due to the aging of the nation's baby boomers and new laws that give more people access to health insurance.
+And more than half of those visits took place in the offices of primary care doctors.
+But the annual number of medical office visits could rise significantly in the coming years due to the aging of the nation's baby boomers.
 As a result, much of the health and medical industry is experiencing an increasing need for additional qualified workers.

 The field of medical office administration is one of the most affected areas.
-For example, the number of jobs for medical secretaries is projected to rise by 22 percent between 2016 and 2026, which is much faster than the national average for all occupations.**
+Employment projections from the Bureau of Labor Statistics indicate that the number of jobs for medical secretaries is projected to rise by 16 percent between 2018 and 2028, which is much faster than the national average for all occupations.